ewendel/elm-workshop/README.md

 ### Match all the patterns!

-The next languge feature we will be using is _pattern matching_.
+The next language feature we will be using is _pattern matching_.
 It can best be described as a switch-statement on stereoids, allowing us to do more than simple matching on a value:

 ```elm
 isAdult : CustomerAge -> Bool